AchrafELGhazi/SendStuff/README.md

 ## 📩 License

-GPLv3 — use it freely and send cool stuff.
+GPL-3.0 LICENSE — use it freely and send cool stuff.